How are Retirement Accounts Divided in a Florida Divorce?

 Let Us Help You Today

-To learn more about how the retirement accounts may be divided in your Florida divorce case, contact the Tampa divorce lawyers at the law office of Blair H. Chan, III to schedule a free case evaluation.
+To learn more about how the retirement accounts may be divided in your Florida divorce case, contact the Tampa divorce lawyers at the law office of Blair H. Chan, III to schedule an initial consultation.